-The thicker horizontal stripes represent the SDGs relating to the biosphere – SDG6, SDG13, SDG14, SDG15.
+The tartan uses all 17 colours of the SDGs.
+The colours for the tartan were carefully chosen: the thicker horizontal stripes are the for the SDGs representing the biosphere – SDG6, SDG13, SDG14, SDG15.
 They are horizontal as they are the fundamental basis for all the other SDGs that cut across them.
-The thicker vertical stripes represent SDG8 – the SDG most important for the financial services sector; SDG10 – the favourite SDG of Scotland’s First Minister Nicola Sturgeon; and SDG17 – the SDG for partnerships which reflects the Convene & Connect core pillar of the Global Ethical Finance Initiative.
+The thicker vertical stripes represent SDG8 – the SDG most important for financial services, SDG10 – the favourite SDG of Scotland’s First Minister, and SDG17 – representing the importance of partnerships globally and for achieving the aims of the Global Ethical Finance Initiative

 Take urgent action to combat climate change and its impacts

 Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss